CodeYourFuture/quote-server/README.md

 - Remix [this server on glitch - https://glitch.com/~cyf-quotes-start](https://glitch.com/~cyf-quotes-start)
-- Name your new server `yourname-quote-server`
+- Name your new server `Ali Nosratpour--quote-server`
 - Make sure you're logged in so that it saves
 - Check that it is working by making a request to `/`
 - Take time to read the comments